Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Andover is competitively priced within the state of New Jersey and offers a specialized middle ground between assisted living and skilled nursing.
 It provides an essential option for families seeking tailored care for loved ones with cognitive impairments.

-Barn Hill Care Center, located at 249 High Street includes assisted living and memory care service in Newton, New Jersey and includes amenities such as religious services, assistance with choosing and putting on clothes and dining assistance during meals.
+Barn Hill Care Center, located at 249 High Street provides dementia care service in Newton, New Jersey and provides amenities like tranquil and secure outdoor areas, a pet friendly environment and brain games.
 Barn Hill Care Center has a total of 154 dementia and memory care units for Sussex county and surrounding areas residents.
-Barn Hill Care Center has a license to offer dementia care in Newton, New Jersey.
+Barn Hill Care Center has a license to offer dementia and Alzheimer’s care in Newton, New Jersey.
 Its license # 061903.

 In Andover, New Jersey, many families seeking memory care wonder whether Medicare can help cover the costs.
 Unfortunately, Medicare typically does not pay for long-term memory care services, such as assisted living or residential care facilities.
 However, Medicare may cover certain medical expenses associated with memory care, such as doctor visits, prescription medications, and hospital stays for individuals with dementia or Alzheimer’s.
 For example, if a resident in Andover is receiving care at a skilled nursing facility for a short-term rehabilitation period, Medicare may cover those costs, but this does not extend to long-term custodial care.